 On the other hand, if you're a bodybuilder or someone more focused on strength, then completing a heavy leg day is more important than performing intense cardio.
 Therefore, running after leg day should be used as a recovery technique, to begin flushing out lactic acid before stretching and foam rolling.

 I hope this post sets you up for success.
 However, I want to be perfectly clear that your specific goals should always carry the most weight in your training.
-Therefore, to discuss these goals and map out a unique plan that combines heavy leg days and cardio training, sign up for the premium membership of Build Bullet-Proof Health program, where we'll discuss your goals, progress, and training every month.
+Actually in life in general.
+Your happiness and well-being should be top of the list.